How to Make Options Trading Easier? Cash-Secured Puts Screener.

 - or sell covered calls on this stock and also get premiums.

 Any approach can be profitable.
-Read more about the wheel strategy in a separate article.
+Read more about the wheel strategy in another article.

 The CSP screener by 5Greeks is a powerful tool for those who trade options and strive to be more efficient traders or investors.